 It’s been 9 years since I came up with Good Fortune Design Studio.
 WOW.

 I was in an all day VIP coaching session with Jenny Fenig and another woman who is a long-time friend and client to this day.

 It was an exciting moment and I purchased the domain one one of the breaks on my phone.
 I chose Good Fortune Design Studio because I love fortune cookies, I create designs and I have always like the word studio.

 But early on last year, something didn’t feel right.

 The truth is, Good Fortune was always meant to represent something else and that something else is art.
-If design were to be a part of it in any way, it would be interior rather than digital or graphic.

 Since I was snug in bed, I slept on it but felt exactly the same about it in the morning and so, I became the proud owner of arrowbrightdesign.com.